mhm-ufz/mHM/INSTALL.md

         cd build

+4. Generate a system dependent makefile

-    and execute `cmake` with the path to the Git source directory.
+    Execute `cmake` with the path to the Git source directory as parameter.

-    *Note: have a look at "Specific setups" above in case you are using module systems, or when the netcdf libraries are not located where the package manager usually installs libraries, or when they are not saved in environment variables (i.e., classical MacOS setups at CHS).*

-4. Make the build:

      cmake ..

     If everything worked well a Makefile was created with the corresponding paths.

+    *Note: have a look at "Specific setups" above in case you are using module systems, or when the netcdf libraries are not located where the package manager usually installs libraries, or when they are not saved in environment variables (i.e., classical MacOS setups at CHS).*

+5. Make the build:

    Execute make:

         make

     If this also worked fine, an executable was created, which has to be moved or copied to the Git source directory.

-5. Execute the file:
+6. Execute the file:

         cd ..
         cp build/mhm .

     On Windows the executable is called `mhm.exe` instead of `mhm`.
+In that case instead of `cp build/mhm .` execute

+        cp build/mhm.exe .

     Now you might execute mHM:

         ./mhm

-*Note: one could automatically link the executable with the `cmake` code inside the Git source directory which is not done for two reasons:*
+*Note concerning the development of the cmake setup: one could automatically link the executable with the `cmake` code inside the Git source directory which is not done for two reasons:*

-- The executable depends on your local system, so it should never be commited and pushed to other users.
+- *The executable depends on your local system, so it should never be commited and pushed to other users.
-    Nothing should be build inside the source directory which we did not do by hand.
+    Nothing should be build inside the source directory which we did not do by hand.*
-- The directory where mHM is executed usually is not the source directory but the directory where you want to run your tests.
-In case of the test setup it is the same, usually it is not.
+- *The directory where mHM is executed usually is not the source directory but the directory where you want to run your tests.
+In case of the test setup it is the same, usually it is not.*

 Trouble shooting:
 =================